Using HyperQueue and local disk to process many small files efficiently

 hq server stop

-# Compress the output .sdf files and copy the package back to /scratch
+# Archive and compress the output .sdf files and copy the package back to /scratch

 tar -czf sdf.tar.gz *.sdf